allie-rae/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  SQL is a language for relational database management and data manipulation (like querying, inserting, updating and modifying data).
+A relational database is a database structured in a specific way so that information in different tables can be used / retrieved together seamlessly.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key because there needs to be a way to tell the database which row of information you need.
+Other keys do not work well because they may not be unique or may change over time (like people's names or addresses).

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a table with 2 foreign keys that acts as a 'snapshot' of the two tables' interaction.

 ## Minimum Viable Product